Do Muslims Pray To Muhammad? (Peace Be Upon Him)

 Eilaf is an online portal that offers several courses in Islamic, Quranic, and Arabic subjects.

-So you can learn the fundamentals of Quran reading online from the top Quran tutors on the internet. and to learn how to read Quranic Arabic letters, words, verses, complete surahs, and eventually be able to read the entire Quran correctly.
+So you can learn the fundamentals of online Quran reading from the top Quran tutors on the internet. and to learn how to read Quranic Arabic letters, words, verses, complete surahs, and eventually be able to read the entire Quran correctly.

-Here are reasons makes you choose Eilaf:
+Here are the reasons that make you choose Eilaf:

 • It has accredited teachers.